zaius/docs/content/quickstarts/building/python.md

 There are [many more steps](https://app.wercker.com/#explore) to use for developing your app.
-Take a look around, and if you can't find the step you're looking for, you can [make your own](/docs/steps/creating-steps.html)
+Take a look around, and if you can't find the step you're looking for, you can always just [make your own](/docs/steps/creating-steps.html)

 Now that we're done developing, we want to push our changes and let wercker build and deploy our app for us.

 ### Building your app
-Before we continue, Let's revist our **werkcer.yml** again.
+Before we continue, Let's revisit our **wercker.yml** again.

 ```yaml
 box: python:2.7-slim